 The Company's policy is to recognize interest expense and penalties related to income tax matters as a component of income tax expense.
-There was no accrued interest and penalties associated with uncertain tax positions as of December 31, 2022 and 2021.
-The Company has not recorded any interest or penalties in 2022 or 2021.
+There was no accrued interest and penalties associated with uncertain tax positions as of December 31, 2023 and 2022.
+The Company has not recorded any interest or penalties in 2023 or 2022.

-Note 8.
-Stockholders' Equity
+Note 10.
+Stockholders' Equity (As Restated)